The Delaware Bar Foundation – Community Grants Program

 The Warehouse

-Funds were awarded to The Warehouse for its F*(ollow) The Law Program.
+In 2021 The Warehouse received funds for its F*(ollow) The Law Program.
 The Warehouse is a state of the art teen center located in Northeast Wilmington, and a service entity of the WRK (The Warehouse, REACH Riverside and Kingswood Community Center) Group.
 Teen members consider, evaluate and decide which programs will be offered to their peers within the center.
 The F*(ollow) The Law program teaches teens how to engage safely and productively with the police.
 From a traffic stop to encountering a police officer in the neighborhood, the program educates teens about their rights and responsibilities while guiding them on how to avoid any escalation of the encounter.
-Brian Alleyne, a former Wilmington police officer along with Daniel Logan, a federal prosecutor, walk the teens through various scenarios with role play to show how reactions & actions can be misinterpreted or unwittingly escalate the situation.
+Brian Alleyne, a former Wilmington police officer along with Daniel Logan, a prosecutor, walked the teens through various scenarios with role play to show how reactions & actions can be misinterpreted or unwittingly escalate the situation.
 The Foundation is proud to support The Warehouse and this program which matches the Foundation’s mission to foster knowledge of rights and responsibilities and promote respect for the rule of law.

 Community Legal Aid Society, Inc.